We’re fighting to ban Junk Fees

 Let’s end this deceptive, anti-competitive tactic and make prices fair again.

-There are many states considering bills to ban some or all junk fees in 2024.
+There are several states considering bills to ban some or all junk fees in 2025.

 But legislators need your help!